-As you look for ph neutral stone cleaning products, steer clear of those that have lemon, vinegar or other acidic ingredients as this will dull the stone (at least) and possibly even scratch calcareous stones such as limestone, travertine, onyx, and sandstone.
+As you look for pH neutral stone cleaning products, steer clear of those that have lemon, vinegar or other acidic ingredients as this will dull the stone and possibly even scratch calcareous stones such as limestone, travertine, onyx and sandstone.

 You also should avoid scouring creams or powders as their abrasives can scratch some stones.
 Laundry rust removers and toilet bowl cleaners have trace amounts of hydrofluoric acid (HF), which can damage the silicates and other minerals found in all stone, even quartzite and granite.

 Of all the bathroom tile cleaning products on the market, Oceancare is our top recommendation.
-It forgoes the toxic cleaning components that can pose health risks to families, and still manages to offer superior cleaning capabilities.
+It forgoes the toxic cleaning components that can pose health risks to families and still manages to offer superior cleaning capabilities.
 In other words, these products combine industry leading performance with the ultimate peace of mind.
-Oceancare products are multi-purpose, reasonably priced, and last longer than most commercial cleaning products.
-The company’s philosophy aligns with our own: providing a clean, safe and healthy home while protecting our environment.
+Oceancare products are multi-purpose, reasonably priced and last longer than most commercial cleaning products.

 While its uses are diverse, Oceancare offers products that effectively clean both tile and grout – the perfect (yet elusive) solution for bathrooms.
 This handy chart will help you make wise purchase decisions to maximize your household cleaners, while still remaining within scope to achieve optimal results in every room of your house.

-Whether it’s just you, or there are five people sharing your bathroom, keeping things tidy can be a struggle for anyone.
-Oceancare cleaning products are socially conscious solutions that actually work, without scrubbing or making a big mess.
+Whether it’s just you, or five people sharing the home bathroom, keeping things tidy can be a struggle for anyone.
+Utilize pH neutral products on your bathroom tile and grout to maintain the a beautiful (and clean) finish.